dhis2/dhis2-helix-etl/README.md

 ## Configuration

-First set up `configuration.json` with required information, then run the script with Node:
+First set up `configuration.json` with the required information, then run the script with Node:

     node index.js